gazeldx/db_admin/README.md

 ~~~

 ### Debugging
+You need to restart Web Server when you made a change.

 Uncomment the below line in `db_admin/lib/db_admin.rb` to auto-reload changed files.
 ~~~ruby
 require 'sinatra/reloader' if development? # `gem install sinatra-reloader` first.